ETH-PBL/TC-Driver/README.md

 _Note: Different track recordings following._

-Lastly here is a gif of the TC-Driver completing it's track :)
+Lastly here is a gif of the TC-Driver completing its track :)
 ![TC_video](/misc/imgs/tc_video.gif)